serokell/deploy-rs/README.md

   # This defaults to `false`
   fastConnection = false;

-  # If the previous profile should be re-activated if activation fails.
+  # If the previous profile should NOT be re-activated if activation fails.
-  # This defaults to `true`
-  autoRollback = true;
+  noAutoRollback = true;

-  # See the earlier section about Magic Rollback for more information.
+  # See the earlier section about Magic Rollback for more information, disable with this attr.
-  # This defaults to `true`
-  magicRollback = true;
+  noMagicRollback = true;

-  # The path which deploy-rs will use for temporary files, this is currently only used by `magicRollback` to create an inotify watcher in for confirmations
+  # The path which deploy-rs will use for temporary files, this is currently only used by the magic rollback to create an inotify watcher in for confirmations
   # If not specified, this will default to `/tmp`
-  # (if `magicRollback` is in use, this _must_ be writable by `user`)
+  # (if magic rollback is in use, this _must_ be writable by `user`)
   tempPath = "/home/someuser/.deploy-rs";
 }
 ```